 Trial Closing Arguments

 During this stage, the prosecution and defense present an overview of the evidence.
 The defense attorney has a last chance to make a favorable impression with the jury and win over each juror’s mind and heart.
 The closing statement should be powerful and impassioned, such that the jury has a not guilty verdict in mind, even before entering into deliberations.

 The judge provides the jury with guidelines and instructions as to its responsibilities in applying the law to the facts of the particular case during jury deliberations.

 This is the jury’s decision based on the facts and issues of the case.
 Once the jury reaches a verdict, the members of the jury will return to the courtroom and give the decision to the bailiff.
 Upon a guilty verdict, the judge will either immediately sentence the defendant or schedule a sentencing date.

-Contact the Joslyn Law Firm today for a consultation about your criminal trial.
+Contact the Joslyn Criminal Defense Law Firm today for a consultation about your criminal trial.
 It is important to hire a knowledgeable Columbus criminal attorney to aggressively fight the allegations against you.
 Call (614) 444-1900 for a consultation about your criminal trial in Franklin County and surrounding counties, including Pickaway County, Madison County, Delaware County, and Licking County in Ohio.